mesosphere/marathon/docs/docs/external-volumes.md

 In the app definition above:

 *   `containerPath` specifies where the volume is mounted inside the container.
-If you are using the [original Mesos containerizer or the Universal Container Runtime (UCR)](https://dcos.io/docs/latest/usage/containerizers/), you can specify an absolute container path with forward slashes. **Note:** This path must exist on the host machine.
+You can specify a relative path or an absolute container path containing forward slashes (`/`). **Note:** This path must exist on the host machine.

 *   `name` is the name that your volume driver uses to look up your volume.
 When your task is staged on an agent, the volume driver queries the storage service for a volume with this name.
 If one does not exist, it is [created implicitly][7].
 Otherwise, the existing volume is reused.